Saadman18/travel-blog-react-tw/README.md

 ## WANDr
+<p> A travel blog site built using react and tailwind css. <br>
+Data is consumed from the data.js file to to simply imitate consuming an actual API data. <br>
-<p> A travel blog site built using react and tailwind css. <br> The site is fully responsive across all platforms and has dark mode. </p>
+The site is fully responsive across all platforms and has dark mode feature. </p>

 ### Project structure: